 1: Denying Moses’ First of the Ten Commandment is IDOLATRY

 We can sum up the IDOLATRY Trial set up by Genesis Chapter One.

-Let’s repeat: Doing the opposite of what the First of Moses’ Ten Commandments says, is a sort of IDOLATRY.
-Thus, if the Commandment says:
+In principle: Doing the opposite of what the First of Moses’ Ten Commandments is a sort of IDOLATRY.
+Thus, when the First Commandment says:

 2. “YHVH your ELoKiM (Attributes in Oneness

 3. “Who took you out of Egypt Land…” (Kingship)

 1. Denying His SELF, His Existence is a sort of IDOLATRY, the so called “uprooting the tree.”

 2. Denying His Attributes, or their Oneness , or Separating between them, or preferring one over the other – is a sort of IDOLATRY, called “separating the glued ones.”
 Similarly, mispronouncing them or distorting them is not only rude, betraying the person’s ignorance, but also IDOLATRY.